dicksmith01/Content/README.md

 Content
 =======

-A collection of Content Teams codes and scripts used for developing the DSE website.
+A collection of the DSE Content Teams codes and scripts used for developing and advancing the CMS on the Dick Smith website.

+          Index:
+          - Samsung SIS
+            - Navigation Bar
+              - CSS
+              - HTML
+            - Image Gallery
+              - CSS
+              - HTML
+              - JS
+          - LightBox
+            - PopOut Video
+              -JS